What security obligations are imposed on data controllers and data processors?

 - processes to regularly test and assess the system to ensure continued security.

 The UK’s Information Commissioner's Office (ICO) recommends that organizations should adopt best practice methodologies such as ISO 27001.
-In addition, the UK’s Data Protection Act 2018 requires that employers put ‘appropriate policy documents’ in place, in certain cases, if they are processing special/sensitive information (e.g. performing criminal background checks).
-The Data Protection Act 2018 also requires that employers: have an ‘appropriate policy document’ in place, outlining and explaining the procedures for securing compliance with the principles of Article 5 of the GDPR; and, provide employees with a document outlining company data retention policies.
+In addition, the UK GDPR requires that employers put ‘appropriate policy documents’ in place, in certain cases, if they are processing special/sensitive information (e.g. performing criminal background checks) and, have an ‘appropriate policy document’ in place outlining and explaining the procedures for securing compliance with the principles of the UK GDPR.
+Employees should be provided with a document outlining company data retention policies.

 HR Best Practices: Ensure contracts with service providers detail the security and confidentiality measures to be implemented.
 Areas that should be considered include: